-Please place your orders before Tuesday at 9 pm, and plan to pick up your orders at Emergent Arts on Friday from 3PM to 4:30PM.
-If you’re unable to pick up your order at this time please make arrangements to have your order picked up for you.
+Please place your orders before Tuesday at 9 pm and plan to pick up your order at Emergent Arts this Friday between 3pm and 4:30 pm.
+If you are unable to pick up your order at this time, please make arrangements to have your order picked up for you.

 Remember to scroll all the way down and click place this order.

 And remember, the Spa City Co-op market has no paid positions, so we need volunteers to run every market.
 You receive a 5 dollar gift card, and your membership is extended by two months.
 You also learn about locally grown foods, crafts, and the farmers that produce them here in Arkansas.